NickElseySpelloC/sc_utility/docs/guide/shelly_control_objects.md

 - **HasMeter**: Is there an energy meter associated with this output.
 - **State**: Is the output currently on (True) or off (False).
-- **Temperature**: Reported temperature reading for this output relay.
+- **Temperature**: Reported temperature reading for this output relay in C.

 ### Meter component